stephengeller/unique-word-calculator/README.md

   injection, and would like to work on this further.
 * Sort the table further, so that words with the same count are sorted alphabetically
+* Refactor each word into an instance of a Word class, as they all have the same attributes.
+I decided not to do this as each word only housed a few key/value pairs, but it would make sense to create instances of a Word class if each object grew in what they stored (eg more than just its count and "primeness")

 ## Note on Git Commits